gavinlyonsrepo/gavinlyonsrepo.github.io/about.md

 			If you used these libraries and projects and found them useful you can donate below.
 			<br><br>
-			For business inquiries or ideas for new open source projects please contact by email below.
+			For business inquiries or ideas for new open source projects please contact by email below.<br><br>

 			If you have a issue with a project, best to contact at the relevant github repository.
 			 </p>